Kong/docs.konghq.com/app/konnect/configure/runtime-manager/index.md

 With {{site.konnect_short_name}} acting as the control plane, a runtime instance doesn't need a database to store configuration data.
-Instead, configuration is stored in-memory on each node, and you can easily update multiple runtime instances from one {{site.konnect_short_name}} account with a few clicks.
+Instead, configuration is stored in-memory on each node, and you can easily update all runtime instances in a group with a few clicks.

 The Runtime Manager, and the {{site.konnect_saas}} application as a whole, does not have access or visibility into the data flowing through your